Chattanooga Whiskey Company: House Bill 102

-History
+Company History

 2011

 In November 2011, the launch of Chattanooga Whiskey Company was announced along with a plan to release a first whiskey by early 2012.
-Because it was illegal at the time to distill spirits in Chattanooga, the company revealed it would sell whiskey distilled in Lawrenceburg, Indiana and bottled in Nashville, Tennessee.
+Because it was illegal at the time to distill spirits in Chattanooga, the company revealed it would sell whiskey distilled in Lawrenceburg, Indiana, and bottled in Nashville, Tennessee.
 Co-founders Tim Piersant and Joe Ledbetter expressed interest in the process for changing the county's distilling laws.